2022 Jagersfontein dam collapse: Background

 For the duration of the mine's operational history, it was run by De Beers up to 1972, when it was deproclaimed.
 De Beers did however retain prospecting rights on the property until 2002.

 Limited remining operations at the mine were eventually started in September 2010 by a company named Son Op before it changed its name to Jagersfontein Development.
 Reinet Investments of Luxembourg became involved around 2011, but eventually sold out to Stargems Group around early 2022.

 A court case, De Beers Consolidated Mines Ltd v Ataqua Mining (Pty) Ltd, related to historic dumps were found not subject to the Mineral and Petroleum Resources Development Act.
 All standard National Environmental Management Act processes however still applied.

 Tailings Dam Collapse

 On 11 September 2022, the dam wall collapsed due to a structural failure.
 About nine houses were swept away by the mudslide and more than 20 damaged.
-Three bodies have been found buried under mud with up to 40 people been taken to hospital after sustaining injuries, with four people have been confirmed to be missing.
+Three bodies were found buried under mud and up to 40 people been taken to hospital after sustaining injuries.
+Four people were confirmed missing.

-At 6:00am on 12 September 2022, Eskom was able to restore power to the town.
+At 6:00 am on 12 September 2022, Eskom was able to restore power to the town.
 On 12 September 2022, President Cyril Ramaphosa made a special visit to the town.

-On the 28th September 2022, it was reported that a further collapse had occurred.
+On 28 September 2022, there was another collapse at the site.

+In August 2025, 5 suspects, who are employed by an engineering company, faced charges of murder, malicious damage to property and contravention of the Health and Safety Act, said Zweli Mohobeleli, the spokesperson for the Directorate for Priority Crime Investigation (the Hawks) in the Free State.